-|Popular in||December||High demand for flights, 1% potential price rise|
+|Popular in||December||High demand for flights, 8% potential price rise|

-|Cheapest in||November||Best time to find cheap flights, 3% potential price drop|
+|Cheapest in||March||Best time to find cheap flights, 4% potential price drop|

-|Cheapest price||£324||From London to Manama|
+|One-way from||£7||One-way flight from London to Manama|

 As one might expect from a country in this part of the world, temperatures remain high all year round.
 Particularly during June, July, August and September, temperatures can be very high indeed, reaching an average high of 38 degrees C. December, January, February and March are cooler with an average high of between 20 and 25 degrees.
 By far the busiest and most expensive time to visit Bahrain is during the Grand Prix in April.
 It can be very difficult to find a free hotel room at this time, and any that are available tend to be very expensive.
 Other busy times are during the Muslim festivals of Ramadam and Eid, the dates of which change each year.